AnonymouX47/termvisage/CONTRIBUTING.md

 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the [documentation](https://term-image-viewer.readthedocs.io) carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the [documentation](https://termvisage.readthedocs.io) carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search](https://github.com/AnonymouX47/term-image-viewer/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/AnonymouX47/termvisage/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.

 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/AnonymouX47/term-image-viewer/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/AnonymouX47/termvisage/issues).

 - Use a **clear and descriptive (not long) title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and/or brief screencasts** which help you demonstrate the steps or point out the part which the suggestion is related to.
-- **Explain why this enhancement would be useful** to most **term-image-viewer** users.
+- **Explain why this enhancement would be useful** to most **termvisage** users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Improving the Documentation